1998–99 NBA season

 The 1998–99 NBA season was the 53rd season of the National Basketball Association (NBA).
-Due to a lockout, the season did not start until February 5, 1999, after a new six-year Collective Bargaining Agreement was reached between the NBA and the National Basketball Players Association.
-All 29 teams played a shortened 50-game-per-team regular season schedule and the 16 teams who qualified for the playoffs played a full post-season schedule.
-That season's All-Star Game, which would have been held in Philadelphia, was also canceled.
-The season ended with the San Antonio Spurs winning the franchise's first NBA championship, beating the New York Knicks 4 games to 1 in the 1999 NBA Finals.
-This was the 50th season since the BAA and NBL had merged into the NBA.
+Due to the lockout, the regular season was reduced to 50 games for each team, and began on February 5, 1999.
+The 1999 NBA All-Star Game, which was to be held at First Union Center in Philadelphia, was also cancelled as a result of the lockout.
+The playoffs then began on May 8, and ended on June 25 with the San Antonio Spurs defeating the New York Knicks in the 1999 NBA Finals.

 Lockout

 The third lockout in the history of the NBA lasted from July 1, 1998, to January 20, 1999.
 NBA owners were seeking changes to the league's salary cap system and a ceiling on individual player salaries.
 The National Basketball Players Association opposed the owners' plans and wanted raises for players who earned the league's minimum salary.

 As the labor dispute continued into September, the preseason was shortened to just two games instead of the normal eight, and training camps were postponed indefinitely.
 By October, it became the first time in NBA history that games were canceled due to a labor dispute.
 Further games were canceled by November and December, including the league's Christmas games (which had been played on an annual basis since 1947) and All-Star Game, which had been scheduled to be played on February 14, 1999.
 The preseason consisted of 2 exhibition games.

 An agreement between the owners and players was eventually reached on January 18, 1999.
 When play resumed, the regular season was shortened to 50 games per team, as opposed to the normal 82.
-To preserve games between teams in the same conference, much of the time missed was made up for by skipping well over half of the games played between teams in the opposite conference.
+To preserve games between teams in the same conference, much of the time missed was made up for by skipping well over half of the games played between teams from the opposite conferences.
 As a result, some teams did not meet each other at all during the course of the shortened season.